dipspb/SenchaTouch-CardHistoryLayout/README.md

 * Store in history the animation used in each step forth, to provide correct reverse animation for each step back.
 * Optionally can store current cart title in history and restore it while transiting back.
 * Optionally can update visibility state and text for any type of "Back" control.

-See index.html and index.js for full usage example.

 ## Usage